-Regulation 18950.1 provides an exception for travel provided by sources other than local, state, or federal agencies if the travel is made in conjunction with certain types of official agency business.
+Regulation 18950.1 provides an exception for travel payments that do not confer a personal benefit on an official, when made by sources other than local, state, or federal agencies, are for the purpose of facilitating the public's business, and are therefore not gifts or income because the payment is made for an official agency purpose in lieu of using agency funds.
 This exemption applies only to travel payments that meet all of the following requirements:

-- The payment is made directly to or coordinated with the government employer and not made to the employee; - The payment is used for official agency business; - The government employer determines which official will use the payment for travel: - The payment provides no personal benefit to the official who uses the payment; - The duration of travel is limited to that necessary to accomplish the purposes for which the travel was provided; and - The government employer reports the payment, as specified below.
+- (1) The payment is made directly to or coordinated with the government employer and not made to the employee using the travel: - (2) The payment is used for official agency business; - (3) The government employer determines which official will use the payment for travel; - (4) The payment provides no personal benefit to the official who uses the payment; - (5) The duration of travel is limited to that necessary to accomplish the purposes for which the travel was provided; and - (6) The government employer reports the payment, as specified below.